upkarlidder/ibmdevelopersf/README.md

 ![IBM Sign up](assets/ibm-translate-initiate.jpg)

-4. Make an note of your `API key`.
+4. Make an note of your `API key` under the `Manage` section of the page.
 Or you can always come back to this page for it.

 ![IBM Sign up](assets/ibm-translate-key.jpg)